The Deforestation of the Amazon

 In this case study, students examine tropical deforestation in the Amazon from the perspective of three dominant stakeholders in the region: a peasant farmer, logger, and environmentalist.
 As part of the exercise, students perform a cost-benefit analysis of clearing a plot of tropical forest in the Amazon from the perspective of one of these stakeholder groups.
 Developed for a course in global change biology, this case could also be used in courses in general ecology, environmental science, environmental ethics, environmental policy, and environmental/ecological economics.

 KeywordsDeforestation; Amazon; tropical forest; rainforest; ecosystem; biodiversity; bioprospecting; ecotourism; ecological economics; cost-benefit analysis; tropics; developing world; South America

 Educational LevelHigh school, Undergraduate lower division, Undergraduate upper division

 Subject HeadingsEnvironmental Science Ecology Economics Business / Management Science Forestry Botany / Plant Science Agriculture

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.